The Continental Math League

 Students who excel in the CML competition can also earn recognition for their achievements, which can be an asset to college applications and future job searches.

-How to join the High School division of the Continental Math League?
+How can I join the high school division of the Continental Math League?

 Your school’s math department or math club is a good place to start looking for potential teammates.
 If your school does not currently have a math club, consider starting one to recruit other interested students.

-Once you have formed a team, you will need to register for the competition.
+Once you have formed a team, you must register for the competition.
 Individual schools or school districts typically manage the CML registration process.